eclipse-archived/ceylon-lang.org/documentation/1.3/reference/repository/overrides.md

 Alternatively, instead of using `<share/>` in `overrides.xml`, we can do some of the work with the `--auto-export-maven-dependencies` flag which is supported by the command line tools.
-You can also find this setting on the **Ceylon Build > Module Repositories** page of the **Project > Properties** for your Ceylon project.

 With this flag enabled, we can use the following simplified `overrides.xml` file: